 The first step toward laws that stop unethical marketing practices is to educate governments and NGO workers on the risks to infant and young child health from reduced breastfeeding rates.
 It is important that governments and national groups understand the undermining impact of promotion for formula, baby milk and other related products on breastfeeding.

 More than 53% of the countries with government officials who participated in our advocacy and implementation training then go on to develop laws to regulate the marketing of breastmilk substitutes.

-In May 2018, a new State of the Code by Country chart will be published to show where 198 countries is at with Code implementation.
+In May 2018, ICDC published its latest State of the Code by Country chart which shows where 198 countries are at with Code implementation.